 The information on governance included here supplements that described in the Directors' Report and in the Statement of Directors' Responsibilities.
-The board of directors has formally met four times during the year to 31 August 2020.
+The board of trustees has formally met 4 times during the year to 31 August 2021.
+The board considers it maintains effective oversight of funds with four meetings as a majority of Directors serve on both of the two board sub-committees.

-Attendance during the year at meetings of the board of directorsdirectors was as follows:
+Attendance during the year at meetings of the board of directors was as follows: